Louisiana Clan

 On the way back we had a short layover in Istanbul, of all the millions of people I noticed a young man in a green shirt without arms.

-I asked for a isle seat and was granted the request.
-The doors to the boeing 777 were locked and I looked over at my friend Jane with a smirky smile, “I have the whole roll to myself.”
-Just as I settled in comes the armless man with a companion.
-“We will sit here,” they tell me.
-I answer with a smile, “okay but you just ruined my trip home.”
-They sit and we have a wonder conversation about missionary work.
+I asked for an aisle seat and was granted the request.
+The doors to the Boeing 777 were locked, and I looked over at my friend Jane with a smirky smile.
+“I have the whole row to myself.”
+Just as I settled in, the armless man arrived with a companion.
+“We will sit here,” they told me.
+I answered with a smile, “Okay, but you just ruined my trip home.”
+They sat down, and we had a wonderful conversation about missionary work.

-I go to sit next to the god with his goddess girlfriend and explain the situation to them, then the witnessing.
-I tell them about the meeting with the demon possessed girl and this gets their attention.
-The young man’s name was Joe and he said that his parents were devout Catholics that attended daily Mass.
-He on the other hand was angry at the Catholics and stated that he would never return.
-I bravely told him that his parents are praying for him and that God will answer their prayers.
-He and his girlfriend were gracious and I probably put them to sleep.
+I went to sit next to Joe and his girlfriend and explained the situation to them — and then the witnessing began.
+I told them about my encounter with the demon-possessed girl, and that got their attention immediately.
+Joe mentioned that his parents were devout Catholics who attended daily Mass.
+He, on the other hand, was angry at the Church and stated that he would never return.
+I told him plainly that his parents are praying for him and that God will answer their prayers.
+He and his girlfriend were gracious, and I probably put them to sleep.

-I know that everyone I met I planted a seed.
-To Quinn the seed of servanthood for God, to the armless man, a seed of welcome to America, to his companion a seed of love.
-To the Joe and his girlfriend a seed that just needed watering.
+Still, I know that everyone I met on that journey received a seed.
+To Quinn — a seed of servanthood for God.
+To the armless man — a seed of welcome to America.
+To his UN companion — a seed of love.
+And to Joe and his girlfriend — a seed that was already planted and simply needed watering.

 Continue Reading